-Outcome Goal Data Source Data Accuracy 95% data completeness in HMIS HMIS Optimal Occupancy Once at full program capacity, maintain at least 95% occupancy, based on stated capacity HMIS Increase or maintain Income At least 80% of households will increase or maintain income through employment and/or benefit acquisition.
-HMIS Ending Homelessness At least 95% of households, housed through the program, who subsequently must leave their rental unit are re-located to a new rental unit without a break in supportive services HMIS, case notes Ending Homelessness At least 95% of households will either maintain housing within the program for at least 12 months or exit the program to a permanent housing destination HMIS Ending Homelessness At least 95% of households who exit to permanent housing, remain in permanent housing as of 6 month follow-up assessment HMIS
+Outcome Goal Data Source Data Accuracy 95% data completeness in HMIS HMIS Optimal Occupancy Once at full program capacity, maintain at least 95% occupancy, based on stated capacity HMIS At least 80% of households will increase or maintain income through employment and/or benefit acquisition.
+HMIS Ending Homelessness At least 95% of households, housed through the program, who subsequently must leave their rental unit are re-located to a new rental unit without a break in supportive services HMIS, case notes HMIS Ending Homelessness At least 95% of households who exit to permanent housing, remain in permanent housing as of 6 month follow-up assessment HMIS

-Contractor Benchmarks and Timeline:
+Benchmarks and Timeline:

-- 1. Hire and have 100% of staff within 90 days of Contract execution - 2.
-Complete HMIS training for at least one staff member within 90 days of contract execution - All program staff to complete Housing First Response/Diversion training within 180 days of contract execution - 4.
-Submit Contractor program manual and policies within 180 days of Contract execution - 5.
+- 1. Hire and have 100% of staff within 90 days of contract execution - 2.
+Complete HMIS training for at least one staff member within 90 days of contract execution - 3.
+All program staff to complete Housing First Response/Diversion training within 180 days of contract execution - 4.
+Submit agency program manual and policies within 180 days of contract execution - 5.
 Staff complete RLRA training and attend an RLRA Orientation within 30 days of being hired - 6.
 Staff will participate in Built For Zero Case Conferencing within 30 days of being hired